How to unblock a publisher on Windows 10

 Having a hard time unblocking an application publisher on your Windows PC?
 It’s blocked and you’re not even sure why that’s the case?
 We have a plethora of applicable solutions for you.

 We all have third-party applications on our PC, but few users reported certain issues while installing or running specific applications.
 According to them, it seems that a specific publisher is blocked on their PC, so today we’re going to show you how to unblock publisher on Windows 10.

-How to unblock publisher on Windows 10?
+How to unblock a publisher on Windows 10?

 Solution 1 – Use Command Prompt

-According to users, one way to circumvent the problem is to use Command Prompt to run the application.
+According to users, one way to circumvent the problem is to use the Command Prompt to run the application.
 This isn’t a permanent solution, but it will allow you to install the desired application even if your publisher is blocked.
 To do that, you need to use Command Prompt and follow these steps:

-- Press Windows Key + X to open Win + X menu and select Command Prompt (Admin).
+- Press Windows Key + X to open the Win + X menu and select Command Prompt (Admin).

 - When Command Prompt opens, use the cd command to navigate to the directory that has the application setup file.

-- After you navigate to the desired directory, enter the name of the setup file, for example setup.exe, and press Enter.
+- After you navigate to the desired directory, enter the name of the setup file, for example, setup.exe, and press Enter.